sophistz/Question-Aware-Deductive-MWP/README.md

 bash ./scripts/run_svamp.bash
 ```
 ## Acknowledgement
-Our code is source from the baseline [DeductReasoner](https://github.com/allanj/Deductive-MWP)
+Some part of this codebase is bought from the baseline [DeductReasoner](https://github.com/allanj/Deductive-MWP)